-What does a pay restoration campaigner do?
+What does a pay restoration activist do?

-- Help build and be part of a team at your workplace that drives our campaign locally; speak directly to colleagues, grow their understanding of the issues, and increase their commitment to the campaign over time so we're ready to ballot and then to take industrial action when the time comes. - Share your knowledge feed back your ideas, questions and suggestions to your regional junior doctors committee and industrial relations officers to help the BMA develop our campaign.
+- Help build and be part of a team at your workplace that drives our campaign locally; speak directly to colleagues, grow their understanding of the issues, and increase their commitment to the campaign over time - Share your knowledge feed back your ideas, questions and suggestions to the Welsh junior doctors committee and BMA Cymru Wales team to help develop our campaign.